 glaucoma, Diagnosis and Therapy of the Glaucomas, now in its

 In 1941 Dr. Warren Horner asked Dr. Shaffer to join him in practice at 490 Post Street, anticipating that he would be called to war and would need someone to keep his practice going while he was away.
-Dr. Horner served in WWII from 1942-1945 and died in 1949, leaving Dr. Shaffer with the 490 Post Street clinic.
+Dr. Horner served in WWII from 1942-1945 and died in 1949, leaving Dr. Shaffer with the 490 Post Street office.
 By that time, Dr. Shaffer had distinguished himself as among the great early leaders in glaucoma, along with Dr. Bernard Becker (St. Louis) and Dr. W. Morton Grant (Boston).
 Dr. Shaffer was highly respected as a great diagnostician and known to ‘lead by example’.
 He had a strong belief that research should be useful and significant to patient care.
 Dr. Shaffer was patient-oriented, a doctor known to be extremely ethical and credible in every aspect of his practice and his life.
 These are the building blocks on which the Glaucoma Center of San Francisco still stands and that has upheld it as the leading glaucoma practice in California for 70 years.

 As the clinic grew, so did Dr. Shaffer’s need to ask other respected